 Responses to bullying behaviours

-When [insert role] has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with [insert roles, i.e. Student Wellbeing Team, teachers, SSS, Assistant Principal, Principal, Department of Education and Training specialist staff etc].
+When the classroom teacher, Team Leader or Principal has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with , teachers, SSS, Principal, Department of Education and Training specialist staff.

 There are a number of factors that will be considered when determining the most appropriate response to the behaviour.
-When making a decision about how to respond to bullying behaviour, Example School will consider:
+When making a decision about how to respond to bullying behaviour, Boolarra Primary School will consider:

-[Amend to reflect the needs of your school]

-the age and maturity of the students involved
+the age, maturity and individual circumstances of the students involved

 the severity and frequency of the bullying, and the impact it has had on the victim student

-whether the perpetrator student or students have displayed similar behaviour before
+whether the student/s engaging in bullying behaviour have displayed similar behaviour before

 whether the bullying took place in a group or one-to-one context

-whether the perpetrator demonstrates insight or remorse for their behaviour
+whether the students engaging bullying behaviour demonstrates insight or remorse for their behaviour

-the alleged motive of the behaviour, including any element of provocation.
+the alleged motive of the behaviour

-[Insert role] may implement all, or some of the following responses to bullying behaviours:
+The classroom teacher, Team Leader or Principal may implement all, or some of the following responses to bullying behaviours:

-Offer counselling support to the victim student or students, including referral to [insert i.e. the Student Wellbeing Team, SSS, external provider].

-Offer counselling support to the perpetrator student or students, including referral to [insert i.e. the Student Wellbeing Team, SSS, external provider].
+Offer wellbeing support, including referral to SSS, external provider to:

+The target student or students

+The students engaging in the bullying behaviour

-Offer counselling support to affected students, including witnesses and/or friends of the victim student, including referral to [insert i.e. the Student Wellbeing Team, SSS, external provider].
+Affected students, including witnesses and/or friends of the target student.

 Facilitate a restorative practice meeting with all or some of the students involved.
 The objective of restorative practice is to repair relationships that have been damaged by bringing about a sense of remorse and restorative action on the part of the person who has bullied someone and forgiveness by the person who has been bullied.

 Facilitate a mediation between some or all of the students involved to help to encourage students to take responsibility for their behaviour and explore underlying reasons for conflict or grievance.
 Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process.

-Facilitate a process using the Support Group Method, involving the victim student(s), the perpetrator students and a group of students who are likely to be supportive of the victim(s).
+Facilitate a process using the Support Group Method, involving the target student(s), the students engaging in bullying behaviour and a group of students who are likely to be supportive of the target(s).

 Implement a Method of Shared Concern process with all students involved in the bullying.

-Implement disciplinary consequences for the perpetrator students, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.

 Facilitate a Student Support Group meeting and/or Behaviour Support Plan for affected students.

-Prepare a [Safety Plan or Individual Management Plan] restricting contact between victim and perpetrator students.
+Prepare a Safety Plan or Individual Management Plan restricting contact between target and students engaging in bulling behaviour.

-Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved, including [insert specific examples, i.e. connect affected students with an older Student Mentor, resilience programs, etc].
+Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved, including Respectful Relationships and Zones of Regulation.

 Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary.

-Implement year group targeted strategies to reinforce positive behaviours, for example [insert details].
+Implement cohort, year group, or whole school targeted strategies to reinforce positive behaviours, for example student of the weeks, raffle tickets, School Captain Awards, Principal Awards.

+Implement proportionate disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.